space ship - Buchheim Museum

 Rotor [to the project]

-2017/16 Development as open source project and test run prototype IV at the Eisbach, Munich; A water wheel (Darrieus Rotor) with a vertical axis and 3 fixed blades in a mobile, small hydropower plant is rotating through the flow of a river like a turbine and generates electricity.
+Continuous development of four prototypes since 2011, launch as open source project, test run of prototype IV at the Eisbach, Munich 2016/17; A water wheel (Darrieus Rotor) with a vertical axis and 3 fixed blades in a mobile, small hydropower plant is rotating through the flow of a river like a turbine and generates electricity.
 Flowing water can therefore be used to temporarily or permanently generate electricity.